Close Menu

 2. Pumpkin Seeds

 I keep a little jar of pumpkin seeds on my desk and honestly, it’s one of my smartest habits.
-A one-ounce serving packs a jaw-dropping 168mg of magnesium.
+A one-ounce serving packs a jaw-dropping 168mg of magnesium — the NIH lists pumpkin seeds as one of the richest dietary sources available.
 That’s more than almost any other food per gram.

 Sprinkle them on salads, blend them into sauces, or just eat them as a snack.
 They’re also rich in zinc and healthy fats, making them a triple win.